-Spark Cash Plus $1,000 Cash Welcome Bonus
+Spark Cash Plus up to $3,000 Cash Back Bonus

-- Earn $500 cash back when you spend $5,000 within the first three months
+- Earn $1,500 cash back after spending $20,000 within the first three months

-- Earn an additional $500 cash back when you spend a total of $50,000 in the first six months
+- Earn an additional $1,500 cash back after spending $100,000 within the first six months

-Spark Cash Plus $150 Annual Fee
+Spark Cash Plus Annual $150 Cash Bonus

-Spark Cash Plus Is A Charge Card
+Spark Cash Plus Issued As Charge Card

-Here’s an interestingly angle — the Capital One Spark Cash Plus is a charge card, rather than a credit card.
+The Capital One Spark Cash Plus is a charge card, rather than a credit card.
 What are the practical implications of this?